SNoof85/lovelace-tempometer-gauge-card-deprecated/README.md

 ![humidity-and-custom](https://user-images.githubusercontent.com/25659602/106397020-a9231a80-640b-11eb-882e-3b38cde7fa69.png)

 ## Usage
+Add this card via HACS (recommended)

+Or manually :
 Add this custom card to your home assistant instance.
 Reference it into your lovelace configuration.
 ```
   - type: js
     url: /local/lovelace/tempometer-gauge-card.js
 ```

+Finally :
 Add it as a custom card to your lovelace : `'custom:tempometer-gauge-card'`.

 ## Options